mcity/Mcity-api/README.md

 * [Vue.js] - Used for our dashboard front end.
 * [S3] - Storage of redirect objects
-* [Cloudfront] - Hosting https verisons of creation app.
+* [Cloudfront] - Hosting https versions of creation app.

 ## Installation
 ### Setup S3